3D Merchandising

 Pilot in-store testing: It is very expensive, requires the production of actual in-store displays, and takes months to yield reliable data (which is subject to the vagaries of competitors’ promotions and the weather).

-A/B Testing with Digital Twins: The 3D Solution
+A/B Testing in Digital Twins: The Immersive Solution

-For Category Captains looking to drive a revolution through user engagement, virtual merchandising and 3D A/B testing have become the industry standard.
+For Category Captains looking to drive a revolution through user engagement, virtual merchandising and immersive A/B testing have become the industry standard.

 Using virtual environments, FMCG manufacturers do the following: